 -excellent -Grades A- to A*Demonstrate comprehensive conceptual and factual knowledge, critical understanding of theory, evidence of extra reading of primary literature and the ability to integrate this extra knowledge in a relevant manner.
 Extensive use of examples, including those not presented in class.
 Written work shows clear evidence of additional reading or research, and records steps taken in solving identified problems or trouble-shooting techniques.
 Experiments are recorded in a highly detailed and logical manner and could be used to repeat every step with no additional information.

-Convey a basic understanding of much of the core material presented in the module.
+-another level-Grades C- to C+.Convey a basic understanding of much of the core material presented in the module.
 Able to evaluate basic principles of insect development and evolutionary genetics, but lacking critical details and the ability to synthesize across different studies.
 Some, but limited evidence of broad reading in relevant fields.
 Written work covers essential details, but lacking in integration across topics and problem solving.